nastasha-w/proj-an/README.md

 main files for making projections:
 ---------------------------------------------------------------------------------------------------
-make_maps_v3_master contains code for projecting Eagle data into 2d maps it dpeends on some of the files here, and most of the other focus on analysis of these 2D maps, sometimes in combination with other data (specwizard outputs or halo catalogues)
+make_maps_v3_master contains code for projecting Eagle data into 2d maps it depends on some of the files here, and most of the other focus on analysis of these 2D maps, sometimes in combination with other data (specwizard outputs or halo catalogues)

 --------------------------------------------------------------------------------------------------